patrickjohncollins/patrickjohncollins.github.io/en/great-software-dev-management.md

 * Provides reliable testing environments, where developers can test functional evolutions using real production data.
 * Mentors junior team members, providing tasks that are within their ability, while also challenging them to grow, pushing them ever so slightly outside their zone of comfort.
 * Encourages team members to maintain their technical knowledge up to date by continuously learning new technologies.
-* Manages the budget to spent on salaries, consultations, workstations, tools, hosting.